Actipro/WPF-Controls/Samples/PrismIntegration/Readme.txt

 This sample shows how to integrate Docking/MDI for WPF into a Prism application, using Unity for inversion of control/dependency injection.

-The project references Prism v7.2 and targets .NET 4.6.2.
+The project targets a specific version of Prism and .NET Framework, but those versions should not been seen as minimum or maximum requirements for the integration to be successful.
+The Prism version and target framework can be changed to verify if the sample code is compatible with your configuration needs.

 ABOUT THIS SAMPLE